Wabinabi/Argos/src/esp32/as7-gamma/Off-Board Software.md

 The data can be exported by pressing “Export” on the home page or by going to ‘File > Export PLY’ in the toolbar.

 The exported file is the most recent 3D Model.
-If the new trip data has not been exported yet, the exported model will be loaded from the previous trip.
+If the new trip data has not been imported yet, the exported model will be loaded from the previous trip.

 <a id="software-features-and-application-data"></a>